shenef/Boktai-Speedrunning/src/shinbok/any.md

 **Clock Tower**

 - Talk to Ennio (old man with glasses).
-- Talk to Ennio again and change the time to July 21st 2005 10PM (2005/07/21 22:XX).
+- Talk to Ennio again and change the time to July 21st 2005 10PM.
 Minutes aren't important so you can keep these.
+  - 2005 年 07 月 21 日
+  - 22 時 XX 分
 ![](./assets/images/clock_tower_igt.webp)
 - _Ideally you should now have at least 2950 Solls (the cost necessary for the essential items for the route)._